spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

+# Working on your own solution?

+If you're working on your own solution to handle CLS placeholder, there are two points to consider:

+1. To disable the placeholder features of the adlib, you need to include the placeholder-object in your adSSetup and set `disablePlaceholders: false` as described above.
+Otherwise, if no placeholder object is defined in your adSSetup, our adlib may return default values and sets placeholder on its own.
+2. If you can't or want include the placeholder object to disable its functions, you need to contact adtechnology@axelspringer.com.
+We can disable the placeholder feature **globally** for publishers.
+However, remember that in this case we can no longer bring placeholders to your entire page via our adlib.

 # How to test

 At first you should set a cookie to receive our development version of the adlib.
 Go to https://adtechnology.axelspringer.com/beta.php, choose "Alpha (Alpha)" and click "set branch".
 Now you should see the new cls placeholder on our pages.